History of WDWS, WHMS and WKIO

 December of 1948 brought the first commercial FM signal to East Central Illinois when WDWS-FM took to the air.
 That same month the entire operation moved from downtown Champaign to its current location on South Neil Street.
 The new facility featured a 420-foot high tower, which at that time was said to be the highest structure in East Central Illinois.

 WDWS has been a “full service” radio station since its inception.
 A strong local talent line-up, the largest radio news department in East Central Illinois and a strong commitment to sports have been the anchors of the WDWS brand.
-WDWS was a CBS affiliate for some 65 years before moving to ABC in 2002.
-WDWS has been a St. Louis Cardinal Baseball affiliate since 1937 and, along with sister station WHMS, has been the flagship radio station for University of Illinois sports for close to 70 years.
+WDWS was a CBS affiliate for some 65 years before moving to ABC in 2002, then back to CBS.
+WDWS was been a St. Louis Cardinal Baseball affiliate starting in 1937 and, along with sister station WHMS, has been the flagship radio station for University of Illinois sports for close to 70 years.
 The stations produce all sports broadcasts to a 50 station statewide network.

-WDWS and WHMS have an unparalleled reputation as the two radio outlets truly dedicated to the needs of the community.
+WDWS, WHMS and WKIO have an unparalleled reputation as radio outlets truly dedicated to the needs of the community.